mheadd/couchconfdemo/README.md

 ## Document Structure

-To add items chich can be coted on, simply insert a document with the following structure.
+To add items which can be voted on, simply insert a document with the following structure.

     {
        "_id": "2",